I rush through life

 Eternal hearts, they set me free and say,

-“Live!
-Rush through life!
-Your world is whirling past!
+"You rush through life!
+Your world is whirling past.

-Our time will come.
+Our time has come.
 Our love will breathe and last."

 Back to all poems